 What is the Championship?

-The Championship is the culminating event of the competitions, where the top winners from the monthly writing, photojournalism, radio, television and multimedia competitions are flown to San Francisco for on-the-spot
+The Championship is the culminating event of the competitions, where the top winners from the monthly writing, photojournalism, radio, television and multimedia competitions are flown to San Francisco (Houston in 2020)

 Who qualifies for the Championship?